Kaustubh1Verma/CS671_Deep-Learning_2019/_posts/2019-03-31-Assignment-2.md

 # Question 3 - Kaustubh Verma

+Report and Notebook for the code can be found [here](https://github.com/42niks/CS671-Deep-Learning-2019/tree/master/Assignments/Assignment_2/Q3)

 ## Description
 This task involved visualizing of the outputs in a neural network.
 Such visualization especially in a CNN network helps to look at what sort of learning is happening and what portion is the network looking to produce the output.
 The three visualizations that we are performing here are -
-1. Visualizing Intermediate Layer Activations - This visualization helps to take a look at the different images from Convolution layers filters,and see how different filters in different layers activate different parts of the image.
+**1. Visualizing Intermediate Layer Activations** - This visualization helps to take a look at the different images from Convolution layers filters,and see how different filters in different layers activate different parts of the image.
-2. Visualizing Convnet Filters - In this visualizations ,we observe how different filters are learned along the network by using Gradient Descent on value of convnet.
+**2. Visualizing Convnet Filters** - In this visualizations ,we observe how different filters are learned along the network by using Gradient Descent on value of convnet.
-3. Visualizing Heatmaps of class activations - In this visulization we produce heatmaps of class activations over input images.A class activation map is a basically a 2D grid of scores for a particular output class for each location in the image.
+**3. Visualizing Heatmaps of class activations** - In this visulization we produce heatmaps of class activations over input images.A class activation map is a basically a 2D grid of scores for a particular output class for each location in the image.

+## Procedure
+1. For visualizing Intermediate Layer Activations it is the simple task of visualizing heatmap of activation at intermediate convolutional layers.
+2. For visualizing Convnet Filters we can observe filters as images by running Gradient Descent on the value of a convnet maximizing the response of a specific filter, starting from a blank input image.
+3. For visualizing Heatmaps of class activations we implemented Grad-CAM(Gradient-weighted Class Activation Mapping) that uses class-specific gradient information flowing into the final convolutional layer of a CNN and produces a localization map of the important regions in the image.